 The previous discussion is based upon the sampling along a single orbit, but the task results are a function of the total orbit coverage from all satellites over the mission.
 Previous "crustal only" results clearly show that over time there is sufficient densification of sampling points such that the crustal harmonics are very well determined.
 Experiments by Sabaka and Olsen [2006] show that the same degradation pattern emerges when dealing with synthetic crustal and magnetospheric signals through either co-estimation or serial estimation.
-This means that noncrustal signal not fit by non-crustal parameters, on average over the sphere, must alias into the static crustal parameters, if the hypothesis is true.
-To this end, Task 3 was redone using a 30 sec sampling period so that the corresponding maximum degree of the model (related to the Nyquist frequency) is about n = 85.
-The 30 sec interval corresponds approximately to 210 km distance (assuming 7 km/sec velocity).
-This results in a full wavelength of 420 km leading to a maximum degree of the model of about n = 90.
-Beyond that degree the "aliasing" mapping occurs in the "static rotation example" of Figure 3.2 for coefficients beyond the maximum degree.
-For a 15 sec sampling interval the maximum degree corresponds approximately to n = 180 which is well beyond the maximum degree of the crustal model that needs to be recovered.

-The results show a dramatic improvement in crustal field recovery, which was synthesized and modelled to n = 120.
+This means that non-crustal signal not fit by non-crustal parameters, on average over the sphere, must alias into the static crustal parameters, if the hypothesis is true.
+To this end, Task 3 was redone using a 30 sec sampling period so that the corresponding Nyquist wavenumber is about n = 170.
+The results show a dramatic improvement in crustal field recovery, which was synthesized and modelled to n = 120, well below the Nyquist wavenumber.
 The task was further redone using the n = 150 crustal model described in the Final E2E Report using both 30 sec and 15 sec sampling periods.
 The deviation R_n , coefficient difference, and degree correlation plots are shown in Fig. 3.3 for these two cases and the Maus et al. case, the best to date.
 Clearly the increased along-track sampling rate has made an enormous improvement, even from a 30 to 15 sec period, and has allowed for a satisfactory recovery of crustal field coefficients through the entire n = 150 spectrum and not just to n = 140 as in Maus et al..
 Further information is provided by sensitivity matrices in Fig. 3.4 where faint spikes are seen near m = 0 and $m = \pm 32$ above about n = 65 for the CI recoveries, but whose elements are generally much nearer zero than in the Maus et al. case.